Twelfth Night

 When is twelfth night?
 This is something we need to know.

-Twelfth Night if you belong to the Catholic Church is on the 6th as they count the twelve days from Boxing Day.
-The Church of England count the twelve days from Christmas Day.
+Twelfth Night, if you belong to the Catholic Church, is on the 6th as they count the twelve days from Boxing Day.
+The Church of England counts the twelve days from Christmas Day.
 Therefore, Protestant twelfth night is on the 5th and Catholic twelfth night is on the 6th.

-If you see a Christmas tree still up on the 6th January the household is either Catholic or lazy (could be both!
+On the 6th of January, if you see a Christmas tree still up, the household is Catholic or lazy (maybe both!
 No offence) or Protestants, or those who don’t believe in all the bad luck rumours.

-So glad I’ve cleared that up!
-We need to know the right time to take down the Christmas decorations.
-Some people believe it can attract bad luck taking the Christmas decorations down too early — or conversely, too late!
+I’m very glad I’ve cleared that up!
+Christmas decorations must come down at the right time.
+Some people believe it can attract bad luck by taking the Christmas decorations down too early—or too late!

 Q & A